-When your dentist proposes a ‘smile makeover’, what he has in mind is making changes to the appearance of your smile so that it is more attractive for you and other people to look at.
+When your dentist proposes a ‘smile makeover’, what they have in mind is making changes to the appearance of your smile so that it is more attractive for you and other people to look at.
 A smile makeover is not something which improves the health of the teeth, nor does it address any dental disease.
-In fact some of the treatments used by some dentists to ‘improve’ patients’ smiles actually weaken the teeth involved and make their future less secure.
+In fact, some of the treatments used by some dentists to ‘improve’ patients’ smiles actually weaken the teeth involved and make their future less secure.

-Like with any dental treatment, certain risks are involved and should be explained before any procedure commences.
+Like with any dental treatment, certain risks are involved with the various elements of a smile makeover and should be explained before any procedure commences.

 One thing that you should bear in mind is that unfortunately, your dentist’s view of what amounts to an improved smile may not match your view.
 Can you be certain that you will end up looking better from your perspective, or will it just be your dentist at the end of the day who thinks things have been improved?

 Additionally, you are not guaranteed to like the end result of your dentist’s work once your smile has been altered, so it’s important to understand the consequences regarding any refunds or whether treatment can be offered in order to return your teeth their original state.
 It’s also possible that your dentist will show you images of people’s mouth and indicate that this is what you will achieve; however, it’s not guaranteed that that the same look can be achieved given the technical constraints of the dental treatments available and the specific characteristics of your mouth and appearance.

 A limited and reversible smile makeover is something which many family dentists will be happy to discuss with you.
 However, the choice of which dentist you use to provide an extensive smile makeover should be considered very carefully.
 We recommend that this treatment is not carried out unless it has been considered and recommended by a specialist restorative dentist, one who is recognised as such by the General Dental Council (GDC).